 Morgan Jones: I want to make sure that we touch on a couple of things that really stood out to me in the book.
 You tell a story about letting go of some cultural traditions, and you highlight the idea that sometimes being a member of the Church means letting go of some of the things that we may have grown up with—traditions or customs—and instead embracing gospel traditions.
 And I would imagine that your culture has some pretty specific traditions, so I wondered if you could give us some examples of traditions that you had to let go of, and then gospel traditions that you have learned to embrace.

 And I mean, and I'm truly grateful that Naume helped me to overcome that.
-To love and to embrace each other is really the keys . . . you're not only embracing each other, you express love for each other, and so forth.
+To love and to embrace each other is really the keys ... you're not only embracing each other, you express love for each other, and so forth.
 And what that does is strengthens your love for each other, but also it binds you together.
-And so that was one of the traditions, if you were, if you were to come to Zimbabwe…in early 90s, they would–you would go into a chapel, you would see men sitting on the other side and women sitting on the other side.
+And so that was one of the traditions, if you were to come to Zimbabwe … in early 90s, you would go into a chapel, you would see men sitting on [one] side and women sitting on the other side.
 You know, that's the tradition.

-But over the years with the rising generation, our returned missionaries, you know, taking leadership in the Church, you know, serving as bishop, stake presidents, we see a different culture now, where they're not only sitting together, but they’re holding hands, they’re sitting as couples and so forth.
-And so yeah, so that's one of the cultures which we had to work hard to make sure we overcame.
+But over the years with the rising generation, our returned missionaries taking leadership in the Church, serving as bishop, stake presidents, we see a different culture now, where they're not only sitting together, but they’re holding hands, they’re sitting as couples and so forth.
+So that's one of the cultures which we had to work hard to make sure we overcame.